Impact

 Risk and Exploitability

 The CVSS v3.1 score is 7.0, indicating a high impact severity.
-EPSS data is not available, and the issue is not listed in the CISA KEV catalog, suggesting current exploit evidence may be limited.
+EPSS score is < 1%, suggesting a low exploitation probability, and the issue is not listed in the CISA KEV catalog, indicating limited exploitation evidence.
 However, the attack vector is inferred to be remote through untrusted XML input, meaning an attacker could remotely inject malicious XML payloads to trigger the vulnerability.
 Given the nature of XXE weaknesses and the high CVSS, the risk to affected systems remains significant until mitigated.

 OpenCVE Enrichment